 You can get attracted to a place because of the aesthetical aspect of it.

-But, sometimes, the inherent beauty of that place gets relegated to a second plane when its ‘reason of existence’ touches your heart.
+But, sometimes, the inherent beauty of that place gets relegated to a second plane when its ‘reason for existence’ touches your heart.

 On our way to Cabrillo National Monument (Point Loma, San Diego), we encountered the Fort Rosecrans National Cemetery.

 This place was off my radar.
-I think I read about it while looking for attractions on the area but there was no intention or desire to visit.
+I think I read about it while looking for attractions in the area but there was no intention or desire to visit.